Using different types of diversification in portfolio management

 What am I missing?

-This is just the starter list of diversification possibilities.
+This is just the starter list of different forms of diversification.
 If you want to see how well you have diversified already, Personal Capital makes it easy to see exactly what exposure you have to different asset classes.
 In fact, their allocation advisor even looks into the funds themselves to see what the holdings are.
 For example, even though I don’t actually own a “international bonds” fund, you can see that I have 1% exposure to international bond markets.
 Sign up for free to give it a try yourself.